 So the regular teachers' performance appraisal is needed to determine the quality level of teachers.
-The appraisal shall determine the gaps between the expected quality required by students and society and reality.
-Teacher appraisal can be a crucial lever for increasing the focus on teaching quality," and an understanding of the various aspects of successful performance appraisal is essential' [9].
+The appraisal shall determine the gaps between the performance appraisal can be a students and society and reality.
+Teacher appraisal can be a prucial lever for increasing the focus on teaching quality," and understanding of the various aspects of successful performance appraisal is essential' [9].
 While Performance appraisal can be defined as the ongoing process used for identifying, measuring and developing an individual's performance following an organization's strategic goals [9].